Shengan01/BrainTumorClassification/README.md

-# Brain Tumor Classification: A CNN-Transformer Hybrid Journey
+# Brain Tumor Classification: A CNN-Transformer Hybrid Model

 ## The Story